 It is often an overlooked source of affordable or low-cost health insurance.
 Some people are members of specific organizations that offer health insurance coverage.
 For example, people who are members of University Alumni Associations can obtain a variety of insurance choices.
 Although these organizations do not help pay the health insurance premiums like an employer would, the rates would be lower because of the group discount.
 Figure out what organizations you are a member of and see if they offer group health insurance.
 You could also research organizations that provide group health insurance and join those groups, or even ask current organizations you are a member with to offer group health insurance.
 They may not realize they could offer a plan to their members.

-A health expenses sharing plan is not insurance but may be an option if you can find a reputable group that has been successfully doing this for a long time.
-A health expenses sharing plan is when a group of people pool their money together and pay each others' health expenses essentially self-insuring or functioning like their own "insurance company."
-The contributions are pooled together and usually invested in order to accrue interest on the pooled funds.
+A health expense sharing plan is not insurance but may be an option if you can find a reputable group that has been successfully doing this for a long time.
+A health expense sharing plan is when a group of people pool their money together and pay each others' health expenses.
+This is like self-insuring since the group is functioning like their own "insurance company."
+The contributions are pooled together and usually invested to accrue interest on the pooled funds.
 It works well when the participants are only using the money for major medical expenses.
-A health care sharing ministry (HCSM) is when a group of people who share similar and sincerely held beliefs decide to create a health expenses sharing plan.
+A health care sharing ministry (HCSM) is when a group of people who share similar beliefs decide to create a health expenses sharing plan.
 An HCSM is a non-profit entity and not an insurance company.
-It is important to note that these plans may have limitations that you would not normally find in insurance company plans, such as restrictions on procedures the group finds morally objectionable.
+It is important to note that these plans may have limitations that you would not normally find in insurance company plans.
+For example, restrictions on procedures the group finds morally objectionable.
 There are religious groups that use this model successfully.
-Examples of group expense sharing health plans are Medi-Share, and Samaritan Ministries among others.
+Examples of group expense sharing health plans are Medi-Share, and Samaritan Ministries, among others.